+These are the best quick and easy baby reindeer cookies you will ever make.
+Yes, I’m telling the truth they really are that easy to make.
 These baby reindeer cookies are so sweet and adorable!
 Their little faces just make you laugh.
 And they’re so easy to make that kids of all ages can have a great time making a batch.

 I’ve tried to make quite a few reindeer-type Christmas cookies, and for many of them you need to neatly break pretzels in half.
 For me, that’s practically impossible!
 I like making these because there’s no fiddling around, trying to break pretzels in half.
 Just stick the whole pretzels to the cookies, and they look like cute little antlers.When you do it this way the antlers look a little short.
-That’s what makes them baby reindeer!
+That’s what makes them easy baby reindeer cookies!

 These are some of the easiest Christmas treats I’ve made.
 They’re quick and simple, but lots of fun.
 The hardest part is eating them.
 They’re so cute that we almost don’t want to!